Political history of Finland: World War II and the Cold War period

 A foundation of the politics of consensus was the success of the system of broad incomes agreements that has characterized Finland's employee-employer relations in recent decades.
 The first of these, the Liinamaa Agreement, dated from 1968.
 By the 1980s, the process was so regular as to seem institutionalized.
 With about 80 percent of the work force as members, unions negotiated incomes agreements with employers' organizations.
 The government often helped in the talks and subsequently proposed legislation embodying social welfare measures or financial measures that underpinned the agreements.
 The process was successful at increasing labor peace in a country that had been racked by strikes for the first decades after World War II.
 Although there were complaints that the agreements bypassed political channels or excluded minority opinion, the obvious prosperity they had helped bring about made the incomes policy system and the politics of consensus highly popular.

+Integration to the West

+In 1982, Mauno Koivisto, the successor of long-term president Urho Kekkonen, was elected president, promising to reduce the powers of the president and increase those of the prime minister.

+The convergence of Finland and the European Community began in the autumn of 1989 with the decision to join the European Economic Area (EEA) in 1994.

+Following a positive vote in Parliament, Finland's application for EC membership was submitted on 18 March 1992, and membership negotiations began on 1 February 1993 at the same time as with Sweden and Austria.

+Finland joined the European Union in 1995.
+In 2002, the euro replaced the markka as Finland's official currency.

+In 2000, Finland's first female president, Tarja Halonen, took office.
+The former President of Finland, Martti Ahtisaari, received the Nobel Peace Prize in 2008.
+President Sauli Niinistö held office since 2012 until 2024.

+After almost 30 years of close partnership with NATO, Finland joined the Alliance on 4 April 2023.
+Finland's partnership with NATO was historically based on its policy of military non-alignment, which changed following Russia's full-scale invasion of Ukraine in February 2022.
+On 1 March 2024, Alexander Stubb, a staunch supporter of NATO, was sworn in as Finland’s new president.